gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

-# Advanced Guide: Building a Custom Executor
+# Building a Custom Executor

 The `IExecutor` pattern is one of Cascade's most powerful architectural features.
 It decouples the definition of a workflow (the graph of `Node`s) from its execution environment.
 While the default `InMemoryExecutor` is perfect for many use cases, you can create your own executors to run workflows in different environments, such as a distributed task queue, a test environment, or even a system that requires pausing and resuming.